More Collaboration, Fewer Transaction Disputes

 Communication Is Key

-By enabling collaboration between payments stakeholders, PREVENT extends the seller’s customer service into the issuer call center.
+By enabling collaboration between payments stakeholders, PREVENT extends the merchant’s customer service into the issuer call center.
 And the issuer can now give inquiring customers detailed clarification on confusing transactions.
 Friendly and family fraud are virtually eliminated, because the cardholder has more detail to recognize the purchases as valid.
-Now, customers committing intentional fraud may think twice when the issuer can present to them compelling evidence that the purchases were made by the customer on purpose.
+Now, customers committing intentional chargeback fraud may think twice when the issuer can present to them compelling evidence that the purchases were made by the customer on purpose.

 For more information on Verifi’s pre-dispute solutions, contact us today.